Liz-Anderson/metric_conversions/README.md

 # metric_conversions

-A helpful app for converting American measurements to metric
+A helpful app for converting Imperial measurements to metric